One of the most common things that people will do when they first open a Web browser is go to a search engine.

 - Click Change Homepage.

-Our guide continues below with additional information and pictures of these steps.
+Our guide continues below with additional information on how to set Google as homepage on Safari, including pictures of these steps.

 How to Set Google As Your Home Page in Safari (Guide with Pictures)